catalogicsoftware/terraform-provider-cloudcasa/docs/resources/kubebackup.md

 - `post_hooks` (Attributes List) Post-backup app hooks to execute.
 See https://docs.cloudcasa.io/help/configuration-apphook.html for details (see [below for nested schema](#nestedatt--post_hooks))
 - `pre_hooks` (Attributes List) Pre-backup app hooks to execute.
 See https://docs.cloudcasa.io/help/configuration-apphook.html for details (see [below for nested schema](#nestedatt--pre_hooks))
 - `retention` (Number) Number of days to retain backup data for
-- `run_after_create` (Boolean) Set to run the backup immediately after creation or update.
+- `run_on_apply` (Boolean) Set to run the backup immediately after creation or update.
 If enabled, this will also cause the backup to run on each terraform apply
 - `select_namespaces` (List of String) List of namespaces to include in the backup

 ### Read-Only